 - All Viking river cruise ships are close to identical

-- Only a few ships have a gym, sauna and/or spa
+- Not all ships have a gym, sauna, and/or spa

 - River cruising has become so popular that you’ll may find yourself sharing a port of call with other ships